Taylor Morgan: Personal

 Taylor supports Arsenal, while his father and younger brother are season ticket holders of Queen's Park Rangers.
-Two weeks before being signed by Toronto, he went to a QPR game while back in the UK on holiday, not knowing at the time that he would be watching one of his soon-to-be coach Ryan Nelsen's final professional games as a player.
-Nelson subsequently left QPR to coach Toronto and signed Taylor the following month.
+Two weeks before being signed by Toronto FC, he went to a QPR game while back in the UK on holiday, not knowing at the time that he would be watching one of his soon-to-be coach Ryan Nelsen's final professional games as a player.
+Nelson subsequently left QPR to coach Toronto FC and signed Taylor the following month.

 Taylor attended Hamble Community Sports College and Taunton's College in Southampton.
 While at George Mason University he studied psychology.